-Our 5 Best Tips for Christmas on a Budget
+6 Money-Saving Tips for Doing Christmas on a Budget

-Are you ready for Christmas and trying to keep your budget in check?🎄
+Are you gearing up for Christmas while also trying to keep your budget in check?🎄

-Here are 5 easy ways for Christmas on a budget this year.
+Here are 6 easy ways to do Christmas on a budget this year.

 My Hip sidekick Emily signed up for Digit and managed to save over $2,200 by having the app automatically transfer money from her checking to her savings — so easy! 💰

 It’s no secret that you’ll save a ton by purchasing gifts on clearance, but don’t think you need to wait until December to start buying!
-Search for marked down gifts that typically don’t require gift receipts such as candles, beauty products, or housewares, to ensure your recipient won’t have to worry about exchanging for another size.
+Search for marked-down gifts that typically don’t require gift receipts such as candles, beauty & personal care products, or housewares, to ensure your recipient won’t have to worry about exchanging for another size.

 “I make gift baskets for people with their favorite things and gather the supplies throughout the year.
 For example, my mom gets a book basket, my sister-in-law gets a Joanna Gaines basket, etc. You can give huge baskets of stuff for less when you shop clearance and sale items!” — Michelle